carmelgafa/carmelgafa.com/content/post/_DRAFT_azureml_training_2.md

 In this post, we will see how to create and execute a ML experiment that actually involves training a model.
 It is important to note that this post is just the first step in the process of creating a proper ML pipeline in AzureML and is therefore not the best of solutions.
 In future posts, we will continue improving this process and create a better ML pipeline in AzureML.

+In this post we will also see how we can pass parameters to the experiment.
+This is useful when we want to train a model with different hyperparameters.
+In this case, we pass the data set to the experiment as a parameter.

 ## Situation

 We will consider the [Concrete Compressive Strength Data Set](https://archive.ics.uci.edu/ml/datasets/concrete+compressive+strength) from UCI Machine Learning Repository.
 The data set contains the following features: